tekknolagi/styx/README.md

 The language has a C syntax but with a strict LL(1) grammar.
 Actually for now there are very few cases of lookups, making it _almost LL(0)_.

-On the short term, transpilation is targeted.
-Transpilation will likely target the Object Pascal language with the FreePascal compiler (ObjFPC).
+On the short term, transpilation is targeted, likely in Object Pascal with the FreePascal compiler (ObjFPC).